ADOPT FROM THE UNITED STATES In Oregon

 HOME STUDY AND POST-ADOPTION

-Social Worker Expenses: $15/hour after 2nd hour of round trip travel.
-These fees may be paid for travel outside the 40 mile round trip service area.
+Social Worker Expenses: $15/hour.
 The adoptive parent is also responsible for all food, lodging, and other travel expenses.

 Home Study Update/Addendum/Program Transfer Conversion: With visit: $900.
 Without visit: $200-400.
 DHS requires home study to be current within the year at time of committee.